dacuevash/dacuevash.github.io/index.markdown

 <br>

 I have a vast array of interests, mainly those that relate to science and technology.
 I am decently good at maths, I love physics and I am quite fascinated with computers and machines.
-However, I'm not all left-brained, I'm also an amateur photographer and novelist who loves exploring philosophy and abstract notions with art.
+However, I'm not all left-brained, I'm also an amateur photographer.

 <br>